jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 8.43 in the default font of Calibri 11.
 The actual relationship between a string width and a column width in Excel is complex.
 See the `following explanation of column widths <https://support.microsoft.com/en-us/kb/214123>`_ from the Microsoft support documentation for more details.
+To set the width in pixels use the :func:`set_column_pixels` method.

 There is no way to specify "AutoFit" for a column in the Excel file format.
 This feature is only available at runtime from within Excel.
 It is